Proof The Gold Based On Cost, Not Supply & Demand

 That being said, the information in this article is only to show the “commodity pricing mechanism” of gold, not its true store of value.
 There’s a big difference which 99% in the Mainstream media do not understand… and probably a good percentage in the precious metals community as well.

-Top Two Gold Miners Cost Of Production vs. The Gold Price
+Top Two Gold Miners Cost Of Production vs. The Gold Value

 I decided to take the data from the top two gold miners, Barrick and Newmont, for this exercise as they are the largest two gold producers in the world.
 Yes, I could have spent several days compiling data from the top 20 gold miners, but I don’t have the luxury of being paid by a financial institution for my analysis.
 Regardless, Barrick and Newmont provide a good representation of the cost of producing gold in the entire industry.